Visit to Poble Espanyol and step into a fairy story in a world full of magic and passion – Experience the Spanish soul.

 How to book this?

 - Right after booking you will receive a voucher via email, followed by a ticket.
+(Click here for a 1 min video of our booking process.)

 - Show it at the entrance to Poble Espanyol (Exact details on your voucher).